Reception

 Topic

-PE and forest school will be with Mrs Hancock Tuesdays.
-Please ensure that the children come into school on these days wearing their school PE kit: shorts or tracksuit bottoms (depending on the weather), trainers, school jumper or fleece.
-Children will need to bring appropriate clothing for forest school to change into as necessary (for this term: a waterproof coat and wellington boots)
+PE will be with Mrs Hancock on a Tuesday.
+Please ensure that children come into school on these days wearing school PE kit: shorts or tracksuit bottoms (depending on the weather), trainers, school jumper or fleece.

 Homework